Voltrifrodec/CSSBattle/000-daily-targets/src/markdown/daily-target_2024-02-01.md

 		<td colspan=4 bgcolor=FFAAAA id=disclaimer>

 ### $${\color{red} \mathrm{DISCLAIMER}}$$
-**DO NOT** look at the solutions until you have solved the target, or at least time and try solve it on your own.
-Skipping to solution without trying won't do you any good.
+**DO NOT** look at the solutions until you have solved the target, or at least spend time and try solving it on your own first.
+Skipping to the solution without trying won't do you any good.
 I do not accept any responsibility or liability whatsoever for created consequences.
-I deserve to change any part of the file (or the repository as a whole) without notice.
+I deserve the right to change any part of the file (or the repository as a whole) without notice.
 <br>
 You have been warned.
 		</td>